Personal, Social, Health and Economic Education (PSHE)

 - the skills, language and strategies they need in order to live healthy, safe, fulfilling, responsible and balanced lives.

-PSHE contributes to personal development by helping children to build their personal identities, confidence and self-esteem, begin to think career choices and understand what influences their decisions including financial ones.
+PSHE contributes to personal development by helping children to build their personal identities, resilience, confidence and self-esteem and encourages every child to think about career choices and understand what influences their decisions, including financial ones.
 Developing self-understanding, empathy and the ability to work with others will help our children to enjoy healthy and productive relationships in all aspects of their lives.

 At Great Wood, PSHE is part of a whole school approach.
 Our planned programme of learning makes many links to other curriculum areas and our twenty-two Values are mapped throughout.
-The Programmes of Study below set out the key areas which are taught at both Key Stage 1 and 2.
-More information about the specific learning objectives can be found in our PSHE curriculum.
+The Programmes of Study below set out the key areas which are taught in EYFS, Key Stage 1 and 2.
+More information about the specific learning objectives can be found on the whole school overview of learning.

 Health and Wellbeing

-- about managing change, including puberty, transition and loss
+- About managing feelings and change, including puberty, transition and loss

 Living in the wider world